Hatchling diamondback terrapins arrive at Zoo Atlanta as part of annual 'terrapin swap'

 “We’re always excited by any opportunity to help spread the word about coastal ecology and are pleased to once again partner with Zoo Atlanta in this educational exchange,” said Dr. Terry Norton, Georgia Sea Turtle Center director and veterinarian.
 “Zoo Atlanta is a fantastic host to our terrapin hatchlings, assisting to spread the word about the work of the Georgia Sea Turtle Center and Jekyll Island conservation efforts to visitors around the state and beyond.”

-Visitors may now see the terrapins, which are not much larger than a quarter in diameter, exploring their new environment at Scaly Slimy Spectacular.
+Visitors to the zoo can see the terrapins, which are not much larger than a quarter in diameter, exploring their new environment at Scaly Slimy Spectacular.
 Their shells are numbered with nontoxic paint for identification.